Showing posts with label Fort Lauderdale in the 1920s. Show all posts

 The Great Hurricane of 1926 occurred a month after the arcade opened.
 Most concrete structures, as this was, made it through the storm.
 Businesses were less resilient.
 By November 15 realtors were still seeking tenants for the apartments.

 Fast forward only 23 years and the arcade had hit hard times.
 The building was condemned in 1949, but realtor H.S.
 Ratliff bought the building and, according to the Sun-Sentinel, rented the 10 apartments at boarding-house low prices and opened a few retail spaces to artists.
 The building was sold again in 1979 to Bill Capozzi who renovated it.
 The Progresso Arcade or Plaza (by this time) was vandalized and sold again.
 A subsequent owner, Julio A. Ruiz restored the building and earned recognition with a 1986 Community Appearance Award.
-The stepson of Ruiz, Tony Ropiza, purchased Progresso Plaza in late November 1986, hoping to open a Spanish restaurant.
+The stepson of Ruiz, Tony Ropiza, purchased Progresso Plaza in late November 1986, reportedly hoping to open a Spanish restaurant.

 I spoke to a tenant recently who told me Progresso Plaza is now a “busy place.”
 She said there are four bars, a few hair salons, her tanning salon and a few pottery or ceramics studios.
 Parking in a rear lot is easy.
 A walk through this historic building provides a view of authentic architectural elements of the 1920s.
 Its history reflects that of Fort Lauderdale.